 - 2 tablespoons lime juice

-- 1 small small jalapeno minced (remove the seeds, if you prefer less heat)
+- 1 small jalapeno – minced (remove the seeds, if you prefer less heat)

 - 6 tablespoons olive oil

-In a small bowl, toss together the tofu with the soy sauce, lime juice, garlic, and jalapeno.
+- In a small bowl, toss together the tofu with the soy sauce, lime juice, garlic, ginger, and jalapeno.
 Set aside to marinate while you saute the bread.

-Heat 1/4 cup of the oil in your frying pan on medium low, and saute the bread for about 8-10 minutes, until it’s nice and browned.
+- Heat 1/4 cup of the oil in your frying pan on medium high, and saute the bread for about 5 minutes, until it’s nice and browned.
 Make sure you stir frequently and get all of that bread coated in oil.
 Transfer to your serving bowl.

-Heat the remaining 2 tablespoons of oil on medium high.
-Cook the tofu and marinade, stirring, until the tofu begins to brown, around 7-9 minutes.
+- Heat the remaining 2 tablespoons of oil on medium high.
+Cook the tofu and the marinade, stirring, until the tofu begins to brown, around 7-9 minutes.

-Drain the veggies, reserving 1/4 cup of the marinade.
-Toss the veggies and marinade with the bread and tofu.
-Let the salad stand for at least 30 minutes before serving on a bed of lettuce with a tablespoon of cilantro, a handful of sliced cucumber, and sliced jalapeno on top of each bowl.
+- Drain the pickles, reserving 1/4 cup of the marinade.
+Toss the pickles and marinade with the bread and tofu.
+Spoon the bread-tofu mixture over a bed of lettuce with a tablespoon of cilantro, a handful of sliced cucumber, and sliced jalapeno on top of each bowl.